 - Code execution takes 60 ms or 43M CPU cycles.
-(For other CPU frequency execution time is different, but number of processor cycles is the same)
+(For other CPU frequency execution time is different, but the number of processor cycles is the same)

 They used a Linux 2.6.32 kernel from DVSDK 3.01, in a minimal configuration (900KB footprint), the boot loader comprises an optimized x-loader, without U-boot and the only application in the rootfs is a statically compiled BusyBox v1.16.2 humble shell (600KB footprint) for a total of 1.5MB.

-Bear in mind that is is a minimal kernel, so you’d probably not be able to do much with it as it only runs busybox.
+Bear in mind that it is a minimal kernel, so you’d probably not be able to do much with it as it only runs busybox.